1mTojii/RedTeam-tools/3/lfihunter/lfihunter/README.md

 traversal and wrapper payloads intended to pull real file contents off a target.
 Only run this against systems you own or have explicit written permission to test: HTB boxes, CTF targets, your own lab.
-Running this against a target you don't have authorization for is unauthorized computer access in most jurisdictions, regardless of intent.
+Running this against a target you don't have authorization for will end up badly fyi.

 ## Why this exists

-Built while working through HTB Academy's LFI module.
-Automates the manual `../` fumbling and wrapper guessing into something that tries the common variations in one pass, and confirms hits properly instead of eyeballing responses.
+Built while working through HTB Academy's LFI module. this project was heavly vibecoded, reasoning behind it is i needed a better undersatnding of fuzzing in practise i didnt want to waste time on coding it on my own (i used claude Sonnet 5).
+Lfihunter Automates the manual `../` fumbling and wrapper guessing into something that tries the common variations in one pass, and confirms hits properly instead of eyeballing responses.
 AI assisted build, understood and tested by me,